-Another possible drawback to a 62 or older borrower with a reverse mortgage is if they draw from their loan and then allow their liquid balances to be too high to quality for needs-based programs such as Medicaid.
+Another possible drawback to a 62 or older borrower with a reverse mortgage can be the accumulation of funds in their account if they rely on needs-based programs such as Medical.

 (Note: Regular Social Security and Medicare are not affected by taking a reverse mortgage.)

-Trusting seniors are targets for people looking to use them for bad investments, family with failing businesses, unscrupulous caretakers and others looking to take advantage.
+Trusting seniors are targets for people looking to use them for bad investments, families with failing businesses, unscrupulous caretakers and others looking to take advantage.

 Too often when we see reverse mortgage funds lost, it was not the reverse mortgage that failed but the way the money was spent/invested.

 4. Older versions lacked spousal protection